 CORNWELL, Bernard SHARPE series

-Title: Sharpe's Prey : Richard Sharpe and the Expedition to Copenhagen, 1807.
-First Edition in dustjacket, Signed, with invitation.
+Title: Sharpe's Enemy : Richard Sharpe and the Defense of Portugal, Christmas 1812.
+First American Edition in dustjacket, Signed.